frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 **Complete the following Onshape Learning Course:**

-- The [Onshape Assemblies](https://learn.onshape.com/courses/fundamentals-onshape-assemblies) learning course introduces assemblies, mating parts together, and other useful assembly concepts.
+- The [Onshape Assemblies](https://learn.onshape.com/courses/fundamentals-onshape-assemblies "Onshape Assemblies Onshape Learning Course"){:target="_blank"} learning course introduces assemblies, mating parts together, and other useful assembly concepts.

 As was introduced in the Onshape learning tutorials, when parts are inserted into an assembly, they free float.
 We can utilize a number of different assembly tools to constrain the motion of all the parts: